js-arias/gm-paleomap/README.md

 Note that this paleolandscape does not include glacial ice sheets.

-The model is stored in the file `paleomap-landscape-xxx-5.tab`, in which `xxx` is the pixel resolution, and 5 is the time resolution (in million years).
+The model is stored in the file `paleomap-landscape-xxx-5.tab`, in which `xxx` is the pixel resolution and 5 is the time resolution (in million years).

 A color key,